trendscenter/coinstac/README.md

 ## Under The Hood

-Developer documentation and system design information may be found over in our [techinal docs](./TECHNICAL.md).
+Developer documentation and system design information may be found over in our [technical docs](./TECHNICAL.md).

 ## License